 As a county owned, non-profit hospital district, the hospital averages more than 1 million patient visits annually through a Level I trauma center, the second largest civilian burn center in the U.S. and a Level III neonatal intensive care unit.
 The system also includes 20 community-based clinics, including primary care and women's clinics, 12 school-based clinics and numerous outreach and education programs.
 Parkland is the primary teaching hospital for the University of Texas Southwestern Medical Center.

-In order to achieve its primary mandate of decreasing the financial impact on the district, Plexos developed a system to track funding in compliance with federal funding agency standards.
+In order to achieve its primary mandate of decreasing the financial impact on the district, Plexos developed a system to tracking funding in compliance with federal funding agency standards.
 By ensuring all incremental COVID-19 response costs are properly documented, Plexos is helping the district decrease its risks of future OIG audits.
 And while maintaining a consistent funding source, the district will be able to re-order and re-stock consumable PPE to avoid shortages.